sekhri101/personal-goals/README.md

 ### This Week's Focus: :white_check_mark: Checklist Manifesto All the Things

-I didn't have a lot of success with WWAFWD.
-I took the
+I didn't have a lot of success with :fr: WWAFWD.
+It was also a really rough week.
+I'm still not getting exercise as regularly as I would like to.
+Oddly, I also want to replace my FitBit, which I never really wore anyway.
+Maybe I should get one of the bracelet ones, as opposed to the ones you clip onto your bra or to your pocket?

+This week, I'm going to experiment with writing checklists for various parts of my day in an effort to have more balance and make progress on the things I want to make progress on.
+We'll see how that goes.
+What I'm doing is only semi-working for me right now.
+Time to iterate!

 ## Things I'll Do This Week